 Strange days have found us.
-NZ now has 205 cases of Covid-19 and the curve is getting steeper as these curves tend to do.
+NZ now has 205 cases of coronavirus and the curve is getting steeper as these curves tend to do.
 I’ve brought my office home and I’ll be doing well to get two weeks of paid work in the next four weeks or however long this shutdown lasts.
-I’ve had to cut some expenses.
+I’ve had to cut expenses.

 I have a friend who is a hobby glider pilot and he likens the government’s call to shut NZ down to making the call whether to land your glider on a random airstrip or in a paddock because of a sudden lack of lift: you don’t want to make that call, but if you do you better make it early and then commit.
 Because if you don’t, things can get very bad very quick.